denizyuret/Knet.jl/README.md

 ## <a name="exam"></a> Examples

 In Knet, a machine learning model is defined using plain Julia code.
-A typical model consists of a prediction and a loss function.
+A typical model consists of a *prediction* and a *loss* function.
 The prediction function takes model parameters and some input, returns the prediction of the model for that input.
 The loss function measures how bad the prediction is with respect to some desired output.
+We train a model by adjusting its parameters to reduce the loss.
+In this section we will see the prediction, loss, and training functions for five models: linear regression, softmax classification, fully-connected, convolutional and recurrent neural networks.

 ### <a name="line"></a> Linear regression